-Main Mod No. Page Para/Policy Number Proposed Modification (deleted text has strikethrough; new text is underlined) Housing Delivery Test.
-The table below identifies which indicators relate to housing delivery and will be taken into account when determining if a Local Plan update is necessary.
-A full or partial update may also be considered necessary where there is a significant change in (1) national policy, (2) the evidence base or (3) the needs of the adjoining authorities.
-Subject to future development requirements, a full or partial update of the Plan should also include a comprehensive review of the Green Belt around Biddulph, considering the need for both additional allocations and safeguarded land.
-MM56 201- 212 Monitoring table See Main Modifications Appendix 1 Includes reference to implementation mechanism, delivery body and housing delivery indicators which will be taken into account regarding LP review.
-Policy 1a deleted.
-Additional indicators have been added regarding Applications approved/refused in the Smaller Villages Applications approved/refused in the Larger Villages Housing completions on windfall sites (including affordable housing) Employment completions on windfall sites
+Main Mod No. Pag e Para/Policy Number Proposed Modification (deleted text has strikethrough, new text is underlined) Reason preliminary questions.
+MM56 199 10.4 Add additional text at end of paragraph 10.4 The Local Plan will be reviewed every 5 years in accordance with the National Planning Policy Framework 2018.
+The need for a full or partial review of the Local Plan will also be considered when the Monitoring Report identifies housing delivery has not meet the housing requirements in the Local Plan or the Housing Delivery Test.
+The table below identifies which indicators relate to housing delivery and will be taken into account when determining if a Local Plan review is necessary.
+A full or partial review may be considered where there is a significant change in national policy, the evidence base or needs of the adjoining authorities should it be necessary.
+To clarify when it is considered a review of the LP will be required in response to the Inspector's preliminary questions and. to reflect Inspector's action list item from Session 13 of hearings.
+MM57 201 - 212 Monitoring table Includes reference to implementation mechanism, delivery body and housing delivery indicators which will be taken into account regarding LP review.
+(See appendix).
+Policy1a deleted.
+Tables on Implementation and Monitoring have been combined.
+Clarifies which indicators will be taken into account regarding LP